galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 # Isoform analysis with **IsoformSwitchAnalyzeR**

-IsoformSwitchAnalyzeR is an open-source R package that enables both analyze changes in genome-wide patterns of alternative splicing and specific gene isoforms switch consequences (note: alternative splicing literally will result in isoform switches).
-An advantage of IsoformSwitchANalyzeR over other approaches is that it allows allows to integrate multiple layers of information, such as previously annotated coding sequences, de-novo coding potential predictions, protein domains and signal peptides.
+**IsoformSwitchAnalyzeR** is an open-source R package that enables both analyze changes in genome-wide patterns of alternative splicing and specific gene isoforms switch consequences (note: alternative splicing literally will result in isoform switches).
+An advantage of **IsoformSwitchAnalyzeR** over other approaches is that it allows allows to integrate multiple layers of information, such as previously annotated coding sequences, de-novo coding potential predictions, protein domains and signal peptides.
 In addition, IsoformSwitchAnalyzeR facilitates identification of IS by making use of a new statistical methods that tests each individual isoform for differential usage, identifying the exact isoforms involved in an isoform switch ({% cite isoformswitchanalyzer %})

 > <comment-title>Nonsense mediated decay</comment-title>
 >
-> If transcript structures are predicted (either de-novo or guided) IsoformSwitchAnalyzeR offers an accurate tool for identifying the dominant ORF of the isoforms.
+> If transcript structures are predicted (either de-novo or guided) **IsoformSwitchAnalyzeR** offers an accurate tool for identifying the dominant ORF of the isoforms.
 The knowledge of isoform positions for the CDS/ORF allows for prediction of sensitivity to Nonsense Mediated Decay (NMD) — the mRNA quality control machinery that degrades isoforms with pre-mature termination codons (PTC).
 >
 {: .comment}

 In this training, the IsoformSwitchAnalyzeR stage is divided in four steps:

-1. Data import: import into IsoformSwitchAnalyzer the transcription-level expression measurement dataset generated by Stringtie.
+1. Data import: import into **IsoformSwitchAnalyzeR** the transcription-level expression measurement dataset generated by **Stringtie**.
 This step also requires to import the GTF annotation file and the transcriptome.
-2. Pre-processing step: non-informative gene/isoforms are removed from the datasets and differentially isoform usage analysis with DEXSeq.
+2. Pre-processing step: non-informative gene/isoforms are removed from the datasets and differentially isoform usage analysis with **DEXSeq**.
 Once the IS have been found, the corresponding nucleotide and aminoacid sequences are extracted.
 3. Outward sequence analysis: The sequences obtained in the previous step are used in order to evaluate their coding potential and the motifs that they contain by using two different tools: **PfamScan** and **CPAT**.
 4. Isoform switching analysis: The final step involves importing and incorporating the results of the external sequence analysis, identifying intron retention, predicting functional consequences and generating the reports.